BuGlessRB/regurge/README.md

 ## Basic usage

 Simply drop regurge in your path and load regurge.vim.
-Start the conversation using `:R [persona]`
+- Start the conversation using `:R [persona]`
-When exiting insert mode, it autodetects if it can send to the LLM.
+- When exiting insert mode, it autodetects if it can send to the LLM.
-Use `\s` to send the conversation to the LLM explicitly.
+- Use `\s` to send the conversation to the LLM explicitly.
-Use `\r` to reduce the conversation to only your questions.
+- Use `\r` to reduce the conversation to only your questions.
-Use `\R` to reset the conversation to an empty question (cheaper).
+- Use `\R` to reset the conversation to an empty question (cheaper).
-Use `\a` to abort the running response.
+- Use `\a` to abort the running response.
+- Use zo to open folds.
+- Use zc to close folds.

 ## References